virtual book club

 3. Set Up a Recurring Date, Time and Place for Your Meetings

 Once your members have confirmed that they’re in, get everyone together digitally in a group text, Facebook group or email chain.
-In your intro message, send out a poll with a tool like Facebook polls (if everyone is on Facebook), Google Forms or Doodle with questions such as:
+In your intro message, send out a poll with a tool like Facebook polls (if everyone is on Facebook) or Google Forms with questions such as:

 • What day of the week works best for you?